What is the Best Swiss Bank in 2025?

 Access to The Bank

 Since Migros Bank is a standard brick-and-mortar Swiss bank, you can access its service in offices.
-That means you can do transactions in the office, and you can also get customer support there.
+That means you can do transactions in the office and get customer support there.
 Actual customer support is the main difference with a fully digital bank.

 There are plenty of Migros Bank offices in Switzerland.
 If you live in a city, you should have access to one.
 Otherwise, the nearest town should have one!